Funds research to develop and test strategies for improving the use and impact of research evidence in decisions affecting U.S. youth ages 5–25.

 Key Information: Applicants may submit only one application per cycle as Principal Investigator.

-This program funds research that advances understanding and tests strategies to improve the use, usefulness, and impact of research evidence in decision-making affecting young people ages 5–25 in the United States.
-The Foundation seeks projects that either build or test strategies to enhance the use of research evidence by policymakers, public agency leaders, organizational managers, intermediaries, community organizers, and other key decision-makers in youth-serving systems.
-Studies should go beyond simply describing research use, instead focusing on interventions or mechanisms to improve it, and/or examining whether such improvements lead to better decision-making and youth outcomes.
+This program supports studies that advance understanding of how to improve the use, usefulness, and impact of research evidence in decisions affecting young people (ages 5–25) in the United States.
+The foundation seeks proposals that build or test strategies to integrate research evidence into policy or practice, particularly by policymakers, agency leaders, organizational managers, intermediaries, community organizers, and other key decision-makers shaping youth-serving systems.
+The program prioritizes interdisciplinary, theory-driven, and methodologically rigorous research, especially studies addressing research use in politically charged or polarized contexts.
+Both descriptive and impact studies are welcomed, as well as measurement studies that develop and test tools for assessing research use.